JUMP TO SUMMARY

 With a number of stylish colorways (and vegan and non-vegan options) to choose from, the Primal Zen can be tailored to your needs without sacrificing visual appeal.
 While mesh uppers have traditionally been a feature of trainers and athletic shoes, more and more fashion-forward brands are incorporating breathability into their casual footwear.
 Lems keeps its finger on the pulse and consistently produces designs that are both eye-catching and functional.
 Overall, there isn’t much more you can ask for in a shoe, and we fully expect to have the Primal Zen in our shoe quiver for many years to come.

-The Lems Primal Zen scores a 4.7 (out of 5) on the NFAR scale, which puts it in the “stellar” range for foot-healthiness.
+The Lems Primal Zen scores 4.6 (out of 5) on the NFAR scale, which puts it in the “excellent” range for foot-healthiness.

 SHOP LEMS PRIMAL ZEN SHOES